-Your new Kohl's Credit Card will be ready to make purchases in just a few minutes no matter which method you use to activate it.
-Capital One does not have a certain time limit within which you need to activate your card, but it’s best to do it as soon as possible.
+Your new Kohl's Credit Card will be ready to make purchases in just a few minutes, no matter which method you use to activate it.
+The issuer does not have a certain time limit within which you need to activate your card, but it’s best to do it as soon as possible.

 How to Activate a Kohl's Credit Card